Safe Policy Learning through Extrapolation: Application to Pre-trial Risk Assessment: Empirical Analysis of the Pre-trial Risk Assessment

-Similarly, we can never observe a case where the DMF recommends cash bail with either an FTA score below 2 or an NCA score below 3.
-This precludes assigning cash bail to these cases.
+Therefore, we focus here on the binary cash bail recommendation, where the size of the model class is large, but smaller than for the ternary bail recommendation.
+This is because we can never observe a case where the DMF recommends a signature bond with \emph{either} an FTA score or NCA score above 4, nor can we observe a case where the DMF recommends cash bail with either an FTA score below 2 or an NCA score below 3.
 In the middle is an intermediate area with FTA scores between 2 and 4 and NCA scores between 3 and 4 where we can fully identify the effect of assigning cash bail under the additive model.
-Note that unlike the NVCA threshold above, this means that new policies can only differ from the status quo in the \emph{less lenient} direction, recommending cash bail for arrestees that would have a signature bond recommendation under the status quo.
-However, for values with an FTA score of 2 or an NCA score of 3, there is a significant amount of uncertainty due to small sample sizes.
-Indeed, there are only 3 cases where cash bail is recommended that have an NCA score of 3 and 2 cases that have an FTA score of 2.
+For this intermediate area, there is a significant amount of uncertainty due to small sample sizes: there are only 3 cases where cash bail is recommended that have an NCA score of 3.
+Appendix Figure~\ref{fig:dmf_bounds} visualizes this uncertainty.

-To search for new policies, we consider a policy class that is monotonically increasing in both covariates.
-This monotonic policy class contains the DMF matrix rule as a special case and incorporates the notion that no case should move from a cash bail to a signature bond recommendation if the risk of an FTA or NCA increases.
-Formally, this monotonic policy class is given by,

-As in Section~\ref{sec:nvca_flag}, we consider parameterizing the utility in terms of a fixed cost of 1 for recommending cash bail --- reflecting the fiscal and socioeconomic costs of detention --- and varying the cost of an NVCA.
+\paragraph{Choosing the utility function.} We follow Sections~\ref{sec:nvca_threshold} and \ref{sec:risk_scores}, and parameterize the utility as a fixed cost of 1 for recommending cash bail and varying the cost of an NVCA.